al3jandr0/journalscript/README.md

 ## Why journalscript

 Journalscript allows you to journal without leaving your terminal.
-It removes the friction that exists when writing a (digital) journal which is to launch a separate journaling app.

-Journalscript is ideal for those who 1) work primarily in the terminal and 2) wish to journal more or already journal routinely.
+It aims to reduce the friction of writing a journal for those who work primarily in the termianl.

 ## Features

 - Use within the terminal
 - Ready to use out of the box
-- Support writing multiple journals
+- Supports multiple journals
-- It is Highly configurable
-- Support templates for journal entries
+- Customizable

 ## Getting started